-Verse six focused on the necessity of God’s Spirit to accomplish His work on the temple.
-Verse seven affirms that God’s grace will erect the temple despite the difficulties at hand.
+Verse 6 focused on the necessity of God’s Spirit to accomplish His work on the Temple.
+Verse 7 affirms that God’s grace would erect the Temple despite the difficulties at hand.

 7 ‘Who are you, O great mountain?

-The interpreting angel turns to speak to the big problem of building the temple under duress.
-It refers to anything that will hinder the temple’s rebuilding, including human adversaries (Ezra 4:1-5, 24).
+The interpreting angel turned to speak to the big problem of building the Temple under duress.
+It refers to anything that would hinder the Temple’s rebuilding, including human adversaries (Ezra 4:1-5, 24).
 A “great mountain” is a metaphor for an imposing task or obstacle.
-The task before Zerubbabel and Israel was the rebuilding of the temple.
+The task before Zerubbabel and Israel was the rebuilding of the Temple.

 Before Zerubbabel you shall become a plain!

-Zerubbabel, under God, will make the mountainous or difficult task a plain.
-This political leader laid the foundation for the temple about fifteen years prior.
+Zerubbabel, under God, would make the mountainous or difficult task a plan.
+This political leader had laid the foundation for the Temple about 15 years prior.
 The job was not complete.
-However, Governor Zerubbabel will complete the building of the temple by overcoming a mountainous task.
+However, Governor Zerubbabel would complete the building of the temple by overcoming a mountainous task.

 And he shall bring forth the capstone With shouts of “Grace, grace [favor] to it!” ‘ “

 Grace is what God does.
 It is something that man does not earn or deserve.
-God will put the capstone on the temple after its completion.
-The capstone indicates the completion of the temple.
+God would put the capstone on the Temple after its completion.
+The capstone indicates the completion of the Temple.